oracle/truffleruby/doc/contributor/cexts.md

 location to the OpenSSL header and library files.
 On macOS we use Homebrew and 1.0.2g.
 On Linux, it's probably safe to use your package manager's version of the OpenSSL dev package (just note that we currently test with 1.0.2g).
 For Homebrew you can simple set the `OPENSSL_HOME` variable to the Cellar location.
 For Linux users installing system packages, you may need to set one or more of `OPENSSL_LIB_HOME`, `OPENSSL_INCLUDE`, or `OPENSSL_LIB`.
-On Ubuntu, setting `OPENSSL_LIB` is sufficient.
+On Ubuntu, setting `OPENSSL_LIB_HOME` is sufficient.
 Once your environment variables are set, you can build the C extensions, including support for `openssl`.
 Note that if you do change any of the aforementioned environment variables you will need to recompile the extension.